Provence Fall Festivals to Discover 2021 Events

-October 7 – December 28 – Phot’Aix 2020 – Festival of photography the 20th anniversary of this contemporary photography exhibit.
+Until December 31st – Phot’Aix 2021 – Festival of photography the 21st edition anniversary of this contemporary photography exhibit – Regards Croisés/Italy.
 The concept is to bring photography to the street and to highlight talented photographers.

 November 11 – Armistice Day (1918)

-Truffles the Black Gold of Provence.
-(November 21, 2020) – Ban des Truffes in Richerenches marks the beginning of the truffle season in this village.
+Truffles the Black Gold of Provence a the begining of December – Ban des Truffes in Richerenches marks the beginning of the truffle season in this village.